mattbuck85/sqlexport-tools/README.md

   exporter2.export(writer2, sheet_name='MyOtherTable')

 ```
 This will dump 'mytable' and 'myothertable' to an xlsx file with a mm/dd/yy date format.
-The DatabaseExporter constructor also takes a paramter custom_sql where you can use a custom sql query.
+The DatabaseExporter constructor also takes a parameter custom_sql where you can use a custom sql query.

 I think the biggest feature here is that this is integrated with the Django Admin Site as a Mixin.
 Behold: